PeterWCox/EngageX/README.md

 - **Real-time Updates**: Works dynamically as you scroll through your Twitter timeline
 - **Comprehensive Data Extraction**: Captures user data from regular tweets, retweets, quote tweets, and conversation threads

+## Limitations

+⚠️ **Important**: This extension **only works on the Twitter homepage** (For You / Following tabs).
+It does **not** work on:
+- User profiles (your own or others')
+- Tweet detail pages
+- Search results
+- Lists
+- Bookmarks
+- Any other Twitter pages

+The extension intercepts the `HomeTimeline` and `HomeLatestTimeline` API endpoints, which are only available on the homepage feed.

 ## Badge System

 ### Badge Colors & Meanings